apify/apify-docs/sources/platform/integrations/github.md

 ### Create an Actor from a GitHub repository

 Learn how to create an Actor from a GitHub repository.
-This is useful if you want to automatically deploy and build your code on push to your GitHub repository.
+This is useful if you want to automatically deploy and build your code or push to your GitHub repository.

 ![New actor page](./images/apify-git-repository.png)

 Selecting _Link Git repository_ will open a new modal to select a provider to use.
-Selecting _GitHub_ will open a new window with GitHub authentication and selecting GitHub repository.
+Selecting _GitHub_ will open a new window with GitHub authentication and select a GitHub repository.

 ![Git provider select modal](./images/apify-git-provider-select.png)

-To link account, click on _Add GitHub account_ and follow instructions on github.com.
-Certain organization or user can be selected.
+To link an account, click on _Add GitHub account_ and follow the instructions on github.com.
+Certain organizations or users can be selected.

 ![Git repository account select](./images/apify-git-repository-add.png)